Imran4424/SwiftProblemNSolution/readme.txt

 3. Math

 3.1.
-Write a program that read any integer number and display absolute value
+Write a program that read any number and display absolute value

 3.2.
 Write a program that read any angle t and display sin(t) 3.3.
 Write a program that read any angle t and display cos(t)